Mikekellydev/Mikekellydev/README.md

     <li>Improving Cyber Security for Churches using simple and robust CRM solutions</li>
   </ul>
 </p>

+## I am willing to work with other developers and those who want to get started in web development!
 <!--
 **Mikekellydev/Mikekellydev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.